guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 **Why?**

 Let's take a moment to think carefully.
-If we aim to use Ndays for unlocking bootloaders to build our security research devices, do we need to target the latest flagship phones?
+If we aim to use Nday vulnerbailities for unlocking bootloaders to build our security research devices, do we need to target the latest flagship phones?
 Not necessarily.

 Our targets can be old phones or sub-brand phones with the latest OEM systems, as our goal is simply to have a device with the latest system.